-The Old Vicarage is a 4-bed registered Children’s home.
+Calvington House is a 3 bed registered Children’s home.
 We support Children and Young People to build incredible futures by giving them opportunities, developing their life skills and personal interests.

-This home is based in Telford and is within commuting distance from Shrewsbury, Cannock, Market Drayton and Bridgnorth
+This home is within commutable distance from Telford, Shrewsbury, Cannock, Market Drayton, Bridgnorth and surrounds.

 This is a role with an exciting career and development plan, structured to ensure our staff are trained, supported, and continually developed.
 We want to give you the best possible toolkit, to deliver outstanding care and support to our Children and young people and help them achieve incredible outcomes.